ahmadalli/public-notes/docs/0040-finding-work/030-interviewing/index.md

 ### Preparing for Behavioral Interview

 You can prepare for this interview by thinking about your previous experiences and how you handled them.
-There are also some lists of common behavioral questions that you can find online like [<icon icon="fa-brands fa-github" size="lg" /> this one](https://github.com/michaelkkehoe/sre-interview/blob/master/culture.md)
+There are also some lists of common behavioral questions that you can find online like [<Icon icon="fa-brands fa-github" size="lg" /> this one](https://github.com/michaelkkehoe/sre-interview/blob/master/culture.md)

 You can do some preparation for the interview as well: